Earth Notes: On Building a New Efficient Home in (the South of) England

 Refurb vs New Build: Air-tightness, VAT

-On some projects they could lead the whole effort and be a lead/principal contractor, on others they would advise.
+On some projects they could lead the whole effort and be a lead/principal contractor.
+On others they would advise.

 We have repeatedly used Mansell And Woodland who are pleasant to deal with, reasonably priced, and prepared to try new things.

-Also take a look at Superhomes' My Green Builder list.
+Take a look at Superhomes' My Green Builder list.

 Some Self-Build Sites